ottawadeveloper/drupal_toolkit/DEVS.md

 on key strings up to date.
 Never use a raw string unless you are sure you know what you are doing.

+### File Structure

+- dtk.php: This is the script file that should be used to execute DTK commands.
+- /lib: Contains all relevant files for DTK.
+- /lib/common.inc: Organizes the library files, setting up all the basic info that other scripts will require.
+- /lib/functions.inc: Contains key functions that have wide usage.
+Includes several other files that contain additional non-class functions.
+- /lib/setup.php: Initializes all the relevant core objects and triggers all relevant include/setup procedures.
+- /lib/docs.inc: Doxygen comments only.
+- /lib/translations: Contains core translation files.
+- /lib/functions: Contains additional functions, organized by functional area.
+- /lib/functions/drush.inc: Functions designed to make it easier to trigger drush commands from PHP.
+- /lib/functions/hosts.inc: Functions designed to work with the host file.
+- /lib/function/system.inc: Functions designed to work with the base filesystem.
+- /lib/function/terminal.inc: Functions designed to work with terminal output.
+- /lib/function/special.inc: Specialized functions that don't belong to another area.
+- /lib/setup: Contains additional setup instructions.
+- /lib/config.php: Instructions to parse configuration files into the core objects.
+- /lib/plugins.php: Instructions to include and initialize all relevant plug-ins.
+- /lib/classes: Contains core classes.
+These classes are essential for the toolkit and cannot be removed.
+- /lib/classes/args: Core classes that process and manage command-line options and arguments.
+- /lib/classes/commands: Core classes that process and manage command execution.
+- /lib/classes/config: Core classes that manage DTK configuration options.
+- /lib/classes/dm: Core classes that manage dependency injection.
+- /lib/classes/events: Core classes that manage event management.
+- /lib/classes/output: Core classes that manage output.
+- /lib/classes/plugins: Core classes that support plug-in development.
+- /lib/classes/router: Core classes that support command routing.
+- /lib/classes/string: Core classes that support string translation and alteration.
+- /lib/plugins: Contains core plugins.
+Core plugins differ from core classes in that they can be disabled if necessary (though this may break their dependencies).
+- /lib/plugins/config-export: A plugin for exporting the default configuration settings.
+- /lib/plugins/cron: A plugin for managing scheduled tasks.
+- /lib/plugins/db-config: A plugin for managing databases.
+- /lib/plugins/drupal-site: A plugin which supports managing Drupal sites.
+- /lib/plugins/drupal-site-build: A plugin which provides the "site-build" command for spinning up a new codebase.
+Also provides a command for subsites.
+- /lib/plugins/drupal-site-delete: A plugin which provides the "site-delete" command to completely remove an entire site.
+Also provides a command for subsites.
+- /lib/plugins/drupal-site-exists: A plugin which provides the "site-exists" command to see if a site already exists.
+Also provides a command for subsites.
+- /lib/plugins/drupal-site-install: A plugin which provides the "site-install" command to install a site.
+Also provides a command for subsites.
+- /lib/plugins/drupal-site-rollback: A plugin which provides the "site-rollback" command which reverses an update installation.
+Subsites are always included in a rollback.
+- /lib/plugins/drupal-site-update: A plugin which provides the "site-update" command which updates the database and provides suitable hooks for executing additional functionality.
+Subsites are always included in an update.
+- /lib/plugins/drush-backup: A plugin which provides tools for backing up databases and restoring them using Drush.

 ### Dependency Injection

 In order to properly support the plug-in system, the toolkit extensively